 Note: This recipe is especially for kids with diabetes, but can be a nutritious part of almost anyone's diet.

-You can include cookies in your diabetic meal plan — just plan ahead and remember to eat in moderation.
+You can include cookies in your child's diabetic meal plan — just offer them in moderation.

 Prep time: 45 minutes

-Place level tablespoon size of cookie dough on a greased baking sheet.
+- Place level tablespoon of cookie dough on a greased baking sheet.

 Serving size: 1 cookie